stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 If a ``dot_product`` intrinsic is found in the tangent-linear code it is first transformed into equivalent inline code before the code is transformed to its adjoint form.
 The PSyIR ``DotProduct2CodeTrans`` transformation is used by PSyAD to perform this transformation.
+See the :ref:`user_guide:available_trans` section of the user guide for more information.

 .. note:: At the moment all ``dot_product`` instrinsics are transformed
 	  irrespective of whether they act on active variables or not.